-Pune Police planted fake evidence on devices of Bhima Koregaon accused, reports Wired
+Pune Police allegedly planted fake evidence on devices of Bhima Koregaon accused, reports Wired

 Guerrero-Saade and another researcher Tom Hegel at SentinelOne have said that their real concern is that the activists are languishing in jails.

-“The real concern here is the folks languishing in prison,” Guerrero-Saade told the magazine.
-“We are hoping this leads to some form of justice.”
+“We are hoping this leads to some form of justice,” Guerrero-Saade told the magazine.

-Twelve of the 16 accused persons are currently in Jail, including Babu and Wilson.
-Rao is out on temporary medical bail that ends next month and lawyer-activist Sudha Bharadwaj was granted regular bail in December.
+Twelve of the 16 accused persons are currently in jail, including Babu and Wilson.
+Rao is out on temporary medical bail that ends next month, while lawyer-activist Sudha Bharadwaj was granted regular bail in December.

-Tribal rights activist Stan Swamy had died on July 5 while awaiting trial at the Taloja Jail in Mumbai.
+Tribal rights activist, Jesuit priest Stan Swamy, died on July 5 while awaiting trial in Mumbai.

-Advocate Mihir Desai, who is representing several of the accused persons in the case, told Wired that at face value, the evidence seem “very damning”.
+Advocate Mihir Desai, who is representing several of the persons accused in the case, told Wired that at face value, the evidence seem “very damning”.

 “We have known things have been planted, but the police could have always said, ‘we are not involved in all this,’” he said.
 “By showing the police did this, it would mean there was a conspiracy to arrest these people.
 It would show the police have acted in a vicious and deliberate manner knowing fully well this was false evidence.”

-Desai, however, added that he would independently verify the evidence.
+Desai added that he would independently verify the evidence.